-B2C, or business-to-consumer, is a term used to describe a commerce transaction between a business and an end consumer.
-Traditionally, the term was used to refer to any type of process of selling products directly to consumers, including shopping in-store or eating in a restaurant, but is now more commonly used to describe transactions between online retailers and their customers.
+B2C, or business-to-consumer, is used to describe a commerce transaction between a business and an end consumer.
+Traditionally, the term referred to the process of selling products directly to consumers, including shopping in-store or eating in a restaurant.
+Today it describes transactions between online retailers and their customers.

 B2B eCommerce is an online business model that facilitates online sales transactions between two businesses, whereas B2C eCommerce refers to the process of selling to individual customers directly.